TensoriumCore/CurvatureEngine/README.md

 - **BSSN Formalism Solver:** Implements evolution equations for numerical relativity using a 3+1 decomposition.
 - **Constraint Equations:** Enforces Hamiltonian and momentum constraints to ensure numerical stability.
 - **Support for Multiple Metrics:** Includes Schwarzschild, Minkowski, and Kerr metrics, with extensibility to other spacetimes.
-- **Parallelized Computation:** Optimized for multi-threading and SIMD vectorization to accelerate computations (Parallel computing is not ready atm so monothread atm...).
+- **Parallelized Computation:** Optimized for multi-threading and SIMD vectorization to accelerate computations.
 - **High-Precision Numerical Methods:** Uses high-order finite difference schemes for derivatives and tensor calculations.

 ## Compilation